 Anchoring your charter yacht on the west side you’ll discover this beach to yourselves, allowing you to use the large shaded areas amongst the cliffs to cool down and rest in complete privacy.
 For those looking to jump off your yacht for a bit of exploration, the two little islands that are situated just off the tip of the lighthouse headland are perfect snorkelling spots guaranteed to thrill.

 For a salt-water swimming pool, with tepid, calm waters that run 203-metres deep, teeming with tropical fish, turtles, and marine creatures which lie too deep to be seen, Dean’s Blue Hole makes its subsequent beach the most exhilarating and mysterious beach to visit in the Bahamas.

 This underwater enigma is the deepest blue hole in the world and is enclosed on 3 sides by a natural rock amphitheatre making it appear ever-more ominously enticing.

 Discover the turquoise lagoon and white-washed sand beach at sunrise to miss the crowds.
 Swim to the coral caves and sand banks on the side of the entrance which harbour all kinds of marine life before daring to swim over the hole as your breath is taken away.
 If you wish to remain securely seated on your yacht or on the beach and admire Dean’s Blue Hole over breakfast, this is a truly unforgettable beach in both appearance and experience that is unbeatable on a Bahamas charter.

-View all luxury yachts available for charter in the Bahamas to start your journey to relaxing at best Bahamas’ beaches.
-For help on planning your itinerary, please talk to your preferred charter broker.
+Alternatively, view all luxury yachts available for charter in the Bahamas to start your journey towards relaxing at the best beaches Bahamas has to offer.